A Travel Price Comparison for Families, Couples, and Backpackers Guatemala City vs. Managua for Vacations, Tours, and Honeymoons

 Which is Bigger, Guatemala City or Managua?

-Guatemala City is bigger, and its population is about 2% larger than the population of Managua.
-When comparing the population of Guatemala City vs. Managua, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Guatemala City has a larger population, and is about 2% larger than the population of Managua.
+When comparing the sizes of Guatemala City and Managua, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.